 There have also been quite a few reports of the end of the funnel cracking after a bit of use.
 This is due to the large strain on that particular area.
 Many users have also complained about the handle connector stripping inside the unit, which is made out of plastic.
 These are all easily foreseen problems due to the plastic design unfortunately.

-Next up we are going to look at the Weston #10 meat grinder.
-This model retails for around $30, which makes it very affordable for a metal style model.
+Next up we are going to look at the Weston #10 unit.
+This hand crank meat grinder retails for around $30, which makes it very affordable for a metal style model.
 Weston also sell it in a smaller #8 size, and the larger #22 and #32 sizes.
 The #8 and #10 models attach to the countertop with a c-clamp, while the larger #22 and #32 can be screwed directly onto the countertop using the 4 mounting points, or they can be temporarily attached using the 4 included suction cups.

 This model is made out of cast iron, and comes with two plates including the 4.5mm fine and the 10mm coarse one.
 Also included is a sausage stuffing kit, with 14mm, 19mm and 24mm sized funnels.
 The hopper opening size is a little small at around 3″ x 4″, but it does the job.
 After you are done, the machine disassembles quite easily for cleaning.

 It sounds good so far, but there are a number of issues with this Weston manual meat grinder?
 It is covered in some sort of tin coating, which does not seem to last very long at all.
 It has been reported quite a lot that after only a few uses this tin coating starts to rub off, and can easily end up in your food.
 We don’t need to tell you how dangerous this is, and this is a very common problem with this model.
 The non-tinned parts of the grinder also start to rust soon after being washed, even if you are quick to dry it afterwards.
 Coating it in vegetable oil after drying it seems to prolong this for a while, so this is what you should be doing after every wash.